 In 1882, 186 Beacon was temporarily the home of Elizabeth (Torrey) Spooner, the widow of shipping merchant Daniel Nicolson Spooner, and their two unmarried daughters, Ellen and Mary.
 They previously had lived at 23 Commonwealth, and by the 1882-1883 winter season had moved to a new home she had built at 196 Commonwealth.

-On October 6, 1884, 186 Beacon was purchased from the estate of William Appleton (who had died in February of 1877) by George Peabody Gardner.
-He and his wife, Esther (Burnett) Gardner, made it their home.
-They had married in June of 1884 and 186 Beacon probably was their first home together.
-Prior to their marriage, he had lived with his father, George Augustus Gardner, at 51 Commonwealth.
+186 Beacon became the home of George A. Gardner’s son, George Peabody Gardner and his wife, Esther (Burnett) Gardner.
+They had married in June of 1884 and 186 Beacon was their first home together.
+Prior to their marriage, he had lived with his father at 51 Commonwealth.

 During the 1895-1896 winter season, the Gardners were living elsewhere and 186 Beacon was the home of Jane Huntington (Watkinson) Norton, the widow of Rev. Frank Louis Norton.
 She had lived at 209 Beacon in 1893.
-She had moved from 186 Beacon by the 1896-1897 season and the Gardners had resumed living there.
-By the next season, Jane Norton was living at 30 Gloucester.
+She had moved from 186 Beacon by the 1896-1897 season, and by the next season she was living at 30 Gloucester.

 George and Esther Gardner continued to live at 186 Beacon until his death in June of 1939.
-They also maintained a home at Monument Beach, Massachusetts.
 After his death, Esther Gardner moved to an apartment at 6 Arlington.